Rabadash8820/VbaModuleManager/README.md

 ![Enable macros from Trust Center's Macro Settings](screenshots/macro_security_trust_center_settings.png)

-4. __Paste the following code__ into the ThisWorkbook module of your workbook.
+4. __Paste the following code__ into the "ThisWorkbook" module of your workbook.
 This is the code that actually handles the Workbook Open, Save, and Close events.
 Without it, ModuleManager would just take up space!
 The comments provide further instructions on customization of the ModuleManager.
 ```
 Option Explicit